 In fact, most interactions between customers or visitors and staff can be handled by kiosks with the use of appropriate software and equipment.
 Activities such as credit card payments, scanning of documents, visitor and patient registration are all examples of services that can be handled by self-service kiosks.

 Screening of all individuals entering your facility through a health screening kiosk can minimize risk to employees and visitors.
-The kiosk interface is voice-activated for touchless interaction, reducing touchpoints that could potentially transmit the virus.

 While transmission of coronavirus from surfaces contaminated with the virus to a person has not been documented to date, current evidence suggests that coronavirus may remain viable for hours to days on surfaces made from a variety of materials.
 2 As such, there are specific steps that can be taken to protect people from the transmission of viruses, even on kiosks.